Dalit Candles – In the hands of the Potter

 By supporting Dalit Goods, you are not only embracing ethical consumption but also championing the rights and well-being of the Dalit people.

-To find out more about the work of Life Association visit www.lifeassociation.org.uk
+To find out more about our charity partners, Life Association, visit www.lifeassociation.org.uk